geometris/GeometrisMobile/README.md

 ```

 2. Add a dependency to the library in the modules that need it, along with additional
    dependencies you will likely need to use the library:

 ```
 dependencies {

     ...

     implementation 'com.android.support:support-v4:26.1.0'
     implementation 'joda-time:joda-time:2.9.9'

-    compile 'com.github.geometris:GeometrisMobile:1.0.10'
+   implementation 'com.github.truckxinc:GeometrisAndroid:1.0.14'
 }
 ```

 # Geometris Whereqube Bluetooth Integration Library